DCAN-Labs/bids-tryworks/README.md

-# Bidsgui2: Better, Faster, Stronger
+# Bids Tryworks
 ## Description:
-Bidsgui2 is a gui resource designed to convert a set of dicoms into a [BIDS](https://bids.neuroimaging.io/) dataset.
+Bids Tryworks is a gui resource designed to convert a set of dicoms into a [BIDS](https://bids.neuroimaging.io/) dataset.
 BIDS is an acronym for Brain Imaging Data Structure, if you wish to know more about BIDS I would recommend reading up on the official website linked above.
 TL;DR BIDS formatted data consists of dicoms that have been converted into nifti's (compressed or uncompressed) and then labeled, named, and organized into a standard pattern.
 Additional information on the BIDS spec can be found [here](https://bids-specification.readthedocs.io/en/stable/).

 ## Technologies
-Bidsgui2 is built with python, dcm2niix, django, docker, and JavaScript.
+Bids Tryworks is built with python, dcm2niix, django, docker, and JavaScript.
 - Python
     - Conversion from dicoms to bids is accomplished via: [dcm2bids](https://github.com/cbedetti/Dcm2Bids).
     - [github page](https://github.com/rordenlab/dcm2niix)
     - dcm2niix must be installed for dcm2bids to work.
 - Django
-    - Handles the interface between the front and backend of Bidsgui2
+    - Handles the interface between the front and backend of Bids Tryworks
     - Indexes and stores information on dicom source folder
 - JavaScript
     - most of the front end functionality is written in JS and is pending a rewrite into Vue.